7-Step Checklist if You Haven't Begun Your Retirement Planning

 Professors who have a retirement date in mind that is five to ten years away should begin planning for it now, and make sure their portfolio is set up properly.
 You don’t want to go into retirement with more risk than you believed and then have to adjust after the fact.

-If you don’t, and if you don’t have a good idea how far away you are from achieving financial independence, Filbrandt & Company is ready to assist you.
-Call 800-431-9740 for a no-obligation discussion, or visit our website to schedule one.
+If you don’t, and if you don’t have a good idea how far away you are from achieving financial independence, Filbrandt, the University Division of Savant, is ready to help assist you.
+Call 800-431-9740 for a no-obligation discussion, or click here to request one here.